nix-community/nixvim/docs/user-guide/faq.md

 [`map`]: https://nixos.org/manual/nix/stable/language/builtins#builtins-map
 [`keymaps`]: ../keymaps

-## How to use system provided binaries instead of nixvim provided ones
+## How to use system provided binaries instead of Nixvim provided ones

 There are a number of plugins that install extra packages using `nix`, but this can cause issues.
 For example enabling `plugins.treesitter` could add `gcc` to the PATH of neovim, and this could break workflows that rely on the system provided compiler.